mehanevr/stats220/README.md

 5. Adding animation to your meme
 6. HTML creation

-Rercently, I have been following the Global Dairy Trade and the trends presented within it.
+Recently, I have been following the Global Dairy Trade and the trends presented within it.
 An important link is attached here:
 [Global Dairy Trade](https://www.globaldairytrade.info/en/product-results/)

 My gif for today: